-If you, like us, are a hiking family then you should not hesitate to make your way to Blood Mountain in Blairsville.
+If you, like us, are a hiking family, then you should not hesitate to make your way to Blood Mountain in Blairsville.
 It’s not easy…I’ll be honest.
 But it is rewarding, and one hike the kids won’t stop talking about!

 Lace up your hiking boots, and dig out those trekking poles.
 You’ll need them.
 Here is why this is our favorite trail, and why it will be yours also!
+And remember Leave No Trace in this beautiful wilderness area.

 You will most certainly run across people on your hike…but it’s not saturated.
 Even on the busiest of days, there is still elbow room on the trails and at the top – so don’t let that discourage you.
 Just take it as a sign that you need this hike in your life!

-It’s under 5 miles
+It’s Under 5 Miles

 This North Georgia hike into the Blood Mountain Wilderness is 4.3 miles round trip…but I’ll be honest.
 It’s intense.